ClamAV: History

 ClamAV was initially released with version 0.10 on 8 May 2002, by Polish university student Tomasz Kojm.
 In 2007, it was acquired by Sourcefire, which in turn was acquired by Cisco in 2013 and now operates under its Talos cybersecurity division.

 Patent lawsuit

 In 2008, Barracuda Networks was sued by Trend Micro for its distribution of ClamAV as part of a security package.
 Trend Micro claimed that Barracuda's utilization of ClamAV infringes on a software patent for filtering viruses on an Internet gateway.
 The free software community responded in part by calling for a boycott against Trend Micro.
 The boycott was also endorsed by the Free Software Foundation.
 Barracuda Networks counter-sued with IBM-obtained patents in July 2008.
 On 19 May 2011, the U.S. Patent and Trademark Office issued a Final Rejection (a determination by the patent examiner that the claims in a patent application are unpatentable, which is followed by the closure of the application) in the reexamination of Trend Micro's U.S. patent 5623600.

+Release history

+In 2026, two security releases fixed bugs dating back to as old as 2004.
+Another 2026 announcement indicated seven open CVEs relating to bugs in file parsers and ZIP parsers that could lead to memory corruption.